istio/istio.io/content/en/docs/tasks/security/automtls/index.md

 {{< /text >}}

-Without automatic mutual TLS feature, you have to track the sidecar migration finishes, and then explictly configure the destination rule to make client send mutual TLS traffic to `httpbin.full`.
+Without automatic mutual TLS feature, you have to track the sidecar migration finishes, and then explicitly configure the destination rule to make client send mutual TLS traffic to `httpbin.full`.

 ### Lock down mutual TLS to STRICT

-Imagine now you need to lockdown the `httpbin.full` service to only accept mutual TLS traffic.
+Imagine now you need to lock down the `httpbin.full` service to only accept mutual TLS traffic.
 You can configure authentication policy to `STRICT`.

 {{< text bash >}}